cloudadder/cdk-ec2-imagebuilder/API.md

 - *Type:* `string`

-version to use in the metadata of the build.
+Version to use in the metadata of the build.

 AWS requires a version unique to the build, therefore incrementing the version number is required for each deployment.